borkshop/kni/MANUAL.md

 ## Collapsed space

-For any two pieces of text, if there is any white space between the first text and the next symbol, or if there is any white space before the second text and the previous symbol, those pieces of text will be separated by white space in the generated narrative.
+For any two pieces of text, if there is any whitespace between the first text and the next symbol, or if there is any whitespace before the second text and the previous symbol, those pieces of text will be separated by whitespace in the generated narrative.

 The following lines are equivalent: